-Ketorolac tromethamine also known as Ketorolac is a type of non-steroidal anti-inflammatory drug which is widely used as analgesic.
+Ketorolac tromethamine is known as Ketorolac is a type of non-steroidal anti-inflammatory drug which is widely used as an analgesic.
 On November 30, 1989, this drug was been approved by the FDA and introduced in the market by Syntex as Toradol.
-Aside from its analgesic effect, it is also used as anti-inflammatory that inhibits leukotriene and prostaglandin synthesis.
-This drug should only be used in a short term basis especially in the treatment of pain (up to five days).
+Aside from its analgesic effect, it is also used as an anti-inflammatory that inhibits leukotriene and prostaglandin synthesis.
+This drug should only be used on a short term basis especially in the treatment of pain (up to five days).
 It is also used for ophthalmic relief of ocular itching brought by seasonal conjunctivitis and in cases of postoperative inflammation after cataract surgery.

 Ketorolac Tromethamine is available in three forms: